The American Civil War : Bloody Wilson's Creek Missouri August 1861

 Though most of Missouri's citizens desired neutrality, its current Governor Claiborne Jackson favored secession.
-He and invited gangs of pro-slavery militia from the countryside into St. Louis to force Missouri into the Confederacy .
-When Fort Sumter fell to a Confederate attack (April 12-14 1861), President Lincoln called on all the Northern states governors to send 75,000 troops to restore the Union.
+He invited gangs of pro-slavery militia from the countryside into St. Louis in an effort to force Missouri into the Confederacy .
+When Fort Sumter fell to a Confederate attack (April 12-14 1861), President Lincoln called on all the Northern states governors to send 75,000 troops to help restore the Union.
 Jackson refused to obey his request.
 Instead, he allowed several pro-secessionist volunteer militia companies to camp just outside St. Louis giving them an opportunity to seize the large Federal arsenal located in the city.
 As Claiborne secretly negotiated with Confederate authorities in Richmond, many of the pro-Southern militia brazenly displayed Confederate flags.
-Nathaniel Lyon who was the commander of the Federal troops at the arsenal was committed to defending his post and wanted Missouri to maintain their allegiance to the national government upset the governor's plans.
+Nathaniel Lyon the commander of the Federal troops at the arsenal was committed to defending his post.
+He wanted Missouri to maintain their allegiance to the national government upsetting the governor's plans.
 He immediately set up 24-hour perimeter patrols around the arsenal.
 Lyon also armed the pro-Union German immigrants in the city promising to arm any and all Union volunteers regardless of his superiors orders.
 Soon his actions would lead to a series of events that would lead the state of Missouri in chaos.